Open navigation

 Njideka U. Harry is the Founder of Youth for Technology Foundation (YTF), an international education technology citizen sector organization.
 YTF is empowering the next generation of leaders to enter the workforce with the skills they need to access employment or create their own entrepreneurial opportunities in the fourth industrial revolution.
 YTFs work spans 5 countries impacting 1.7 million youth and women.

-She has also co-created several other technology mission driven programs centered on using technology from “aid to Africa,” to “Made in Africa,” and increasing the pipeline of girls and women as innovators of technology solutions.
+Njideka co-created several other technology mission driven programs centered on using technology from “aid to Africa,” to “Made in Africa,” and increasing the pipeline of girls and women as innovators of technology solutions.
+Njideka serves on the Education 4.0 Alliance and the AI for Social Innovation Committees at WEF.

 Njideka earned her Bachelor of Business Administration from the University of Massachusetts, Amherst, and a Master of Business Administration from the Kellogg School of Management at Northwestern University.
 She completed post-graduate studies as an Entrepreneur-in-Residence at Stanford University, where she was a Reuters Digital Vision Fellow.